 If your home air filter gets clogged with dust or debris, it can’t do its job properly.
 This can cause these two problems:

 • When an AC or furnace air filter gets clogged, it can’t let as much air through.
 A forced-air HVAC system absolutely depends on a smooth flow of air into the equipment, and then through ducts and registers into the rooms of your home.
 If airflow is restricted, heating and cooling will be uneven and take longer.
 Some parts of your home may stay uncomfortable.
-Plus your equipment will work harder to meet temperature demands, resulting in wasted energy and eventual breakdowns.
+Plus your equipment will work harder to meet temperature demands, resulting in wasted energy, stress on parts and eventual breakdowns.
 In most homes, the HVAC equipment is carefully sized based on a specified airflow.
 If the airflow is restricted, you won’t get consistent or efficient heating and cooling.

 • When the furnace or AC filter is clogged, dust and dirt particles will fall into sensitive equipment such as the blower motor.
 This increases friction and reduces efficiency, wasting energy and impairing performance.
 It may also lead to breakdowns in the equipment or even a shortened service life.
 Keeping a fresh filter in your HVAC system can save you from unnecessary AC and heater repairs.

 Residential Air Filters Are Simple to Replace